dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

 ## Dockerfile

-A [Dockerfile](https://docs.docker.com/engine/reference/builder/) is text document that contains the instructions for Docker to assemble or build an image.
+A [Dockerfile](https://docs.docker.com/engine/reference/builder/) is a text document that contains the instructions for Docker to assemble or build an image.

 Let's create a `Dockerfile` in the root folder of our application and add the following code below: